tadtenacious/MSDS/Data_Mining/Kmeans_From_Scratch_Demo.md

 }
 ```

-Now we can test this implementation of k-means against the one in base R. The key to the comparison is trying to control the randomness as much as possible.
+Now we can test this implementation of k-means against the one in base R. We will use the Iris dataset.
+The key to the comparison is trying to control the randomness as much as possible.
 The algorithm starts by selecting *K* random points.
 Hypothetically, if those points are the same between implementations, the results should be the same.

 ``` r
 set.seed(101)